-1.83 extra hours a week DIGITAL EXPERIENCE REPORT 2021 - EXPLORING THE REALITY OF HYBRID WORKING What impact has a poor digital experience had on you as an employee?
+1.83 extra hours a week

+9 DIGITAL EXPERIENCE REPORT - EXPLORING THE REALITY OF HYBRID WORKING What impact has a poor digital experience had on you as an employee?
 The clear risk here is that longer hours lead to burnout as well as reducing job satisfaction.
 It's not surprising that more than half of survey respondents (54%) say poor digital experiences have left them feeling frustrated and 38% report reduced job satisfaction.
-There is also a knock-on effect on retention; almost a third (30%) say a substandard digital experience has either made them want to leave a job or has contributed to them leaving a job.
-It is up to employers to take steps that preserve the benefits of hybrid working while protecting and retaining staff.
+There is also a knock-on effect on retention; almost a third (30%) say a substandard digital experience has either made them want to leave a job or has contributed to them leaving a job. $() \angle$ It is up to employers to take steps that preserve the benefits of hybrid working while protecting and retaining staff.
 HR teams need to be able to carry out regular checks on distributed workers' wellbeing, which is a challenge when they cannot observe an employee in person.
 The solution is for IT to gather data points that measure wellbeing through workplace analytics - including work patterns and out of hours working.
 This equips HR teams to spot those at risk of burnout and take early action.
 Providing such insights through analytics blends technology with human empathy, so organizations can get a true understanding of employee wellbeing.

-Left me feeling frustrated 54% Reduced my job satisfaction 38% Made me want to leave my job 18% Contributed to me leaving a job 12% , Digital transformation: Failure to engage employees reduces uptake of new tech The shift to hybrid working has relied on IT departments in the main.
+Digital transformation: Failure to engage employees reduces uptake of new tech The shift to hybrid working has relied on IT departments in the main.
 Skilled IT teams have proved indispensable, enabling many organizations to keep operating smoothy despite the challenges they've faced.
 However, IT can still do more when it comes to providing for employees.
 Respondents to the survey are split on whether their organization's IT department really understands their individual needs.

-IT treats most 49% of us the same without understanding how we work as individuals A consequence of which is that digital transformation efforts, which have been massively accelerated due to the increase in hybrid working over the last 18 months, are not always paying off.
+49% 6 IT treats most of us the same without understanding how we work as individuals A consequence of which is that digital transformation efforts, which have been massively accelerated due to the increase in hybrid working over the last 18 months, are not always paying off.
 The results show that when technology doesn't fit the needs of employees, they unwittingly thwart digital transformation projects.
 Almost a third (32%) of respondents felt existing tech was already better than new deployments, and more than a fifth (23%) say the user experience isn't good enough.
 IT teams need data that allows them to assess which new tools have been adopted and how they are being used, across different locations and roles.
 These insights can be used to create campaigns that promote uptake and adoption.
 This not only maximizes ROI on new investments, it also arms HR teams with data that lets them spot individuals that need more help.
 Whether that's directing them to selfservice help, or P2P resources and knowledgebases, or arranging more dedicated training.
 In the last two years - workers have avoided using new tools/apps and services for multiple reasons: